mikeathan/nodeherder/README.md

 frontend - add device list for devices not shown in dashboad - DONE frontend - add device groups to be shown in dashboard instead of current dashboard

+TODO:

+- create group
+- group needs to be stored somewhere in backend
+- we need group editor
+- select group
+- add expose to group
+- expose has a new component card when clicked it opens a dialog to modify the value is its writable
+- group viewer - list of exposes in group

 toggle for live data ? later

 once we send the request